soulcharmer/pc_for_beginners_cheatsheet/README.md

 # pc_for_beginners_cheatsheet
 AsciiDoc templates for beginner user stories to use personal computers

+Some of the cheatsheets shall be for students directly, others should be for course intructors who would like to customize individual user stories but having no prior experience with AsciiDoc.

 Phase 0 of the project

  * let's investigate what's out there and what we could reuse - some of our primary user stories are, roughly:
    * how to install fedora/linux
-   * how to set up my AsciiDoc work environment - not sure what you mean by this
+   * how to set up my AsciiDoc tool chain
    * how to update/build/translate this guide - should be in AsciiDoc

 Phase 1